param76-git/Meesho-Social-Commerce-Analytics/README.md

 * Designed and queried a relational SQL database.
 * Solved 20+ business-focused analytical problems.
 * Applied industry-standard customer analytics techniques such as RFM and Cohort Analysis.
-* Combined SQL, Python, and Tableau into a complete analytics workflow.
+* Integrated SQL, Python, and Power BI to build an end-to-end analytics solution, from data preparation to business insights.

 ---